Mrityunjay3/shakespaere_gpt/README.md

 - **Regular Validation**: Periodically evaluates the model against a validation dataset to ensure it generalizes well beyond the training data.

 ---

-This updated README includes the specific count of trainable parameters, enhancing transparency and providing potential collaborators or recruiters with a clearer understanding of the model’s complexity and capabilities.